solana-foundation/developer-content/content/cookbook/transactions/add-priority-fees.md

 ---
 title: How to Add Priority Fees to a Transaction
 sidebarSortOrder: 5
+description:
+  "Transactions executed in order they are prioritized on Solana.
+Learn how to increase your transaction priority with priority fees on Solana."
 ---

 Transaction (TX) priority is achieved by paying a Prioritization Fee in addition